Heathcorp/Mastermind/docs/functions.md

 print_zeros(g);
 ```

-Functions are in-lined at compile-time, and all arguments are passed by reference.
-Values can be returned by editing the arguments, or editing variables in an outer scope, although the latter makes a function less portable.
+Unlike most modern programming languages, functions are not considered first-class values.
+Functions in Mastermind are in-lined at compile-time, and all arguments are passed by reference.
+Values can be returned by editing passed in arguments, or editing variables in an outer scope, although the latter makes a function less portable.

 ```
 fn is_zero(cell in, cell out) {